m = margin(tree,TBL,ResponseVarName)

 ResponseVarName, then you

-must do so as a string.
-For example, if the response variable is stored
+must do so as a character vector.
+For example, if the response variable

 TBL.Response, then specify it as